NoobInDaHause/NoobCogs/README.md

 # WintersCogs

-some random cogs for red made by me a noob at python.
+Some random cogs for red discord bot made by a noob at python.

-some of the cogs are badly coded and buggy so handle these cogs with care.
+Some of the cogs are badly coded and buggy so handle these cogs with care.

 ## Installation